tinacms/tina-graphql-gateway/.changeset/perfect-houses-turn.md

 ## `type` changes

 Types will look a little bit different, and are meant to reflect the lowest form of the shape they can represent.
-Moving forward, `component` will represent the UI portion of what you might expect.
+Moving forward, the `ui`  field will represent the UI portion of what you might expect.
 For a blog post "description" field, you'd define it like this:
 ```js
 {
   type: "string",